Purdue-ISL/Flexile/README.md

 ```

 there are 2 physical tunnels from 0 to 1: [0-1] and [0-2,2-1], and 2 physical tunnels from 0 to 2: [0-2] and [0-1,1-2].

+If the tunnel file is used for two traffic class, for each source-destination pair, all tunnels can be used to route low-priority traffic while only the first 3 tunnels will be used for high-priority traffic.

 ### scenario file